 Attic Treasures Thrift Shop is a new venture sponsored by the Deering Women’s Guild on the last Saturday of each month from 9 am to 1 pm at the Deering Community Church.
 Donations in good condition are accepted including children’s clothing, household items, books and small furniture, but no electronics please.
 Drop Off will be received during open hours and other times by appointment.
 Call Jeanne at 529-2540 or Joyce at 464-3376 to make arrangements.
 The shop is open the last Saturday morning of each month from 9 am to 1 pm in the church basement area.

-The first Saturday of each month, except for holiday weekends, we have a morning workday planned to attend to items that need to be done.
+The first Saturday of each month, except for holiday weekends, we have a morning workday planned to attend to items that need to be done, but always check the church calendar for any changes to the workdate.
 The trustees have a list of things to choose from and suggest items for that morning.
 We have hired a cleaner for the church interior and a mower to keep the grass and grounds looking neat.
 But there are many other things that need attention and we ask for your time and talent to accomplish these.
 The day starts at 7 am with a breakfast prepared by Peter Cram followed by the workday from 8 to 10 am.
 Please give your valuable time and talent to help keep our church in good condition.
 Our church home, standing in the center of the town, needs as much attention and care as our own homes receive.
 So come on out and give some of your time to this one Saturday each month.
 You don’t have to be a church member to do this.
 We have had some friendly faces from our town pitch in, for which we are very grateful.

 The Feed a Teen project continues with 24 bags packed once each month by volunteers.
 This task is split among four churches, each taking a Friday delivery of grab and go healthy snack foods to supplement the weekend food of “teens in transition” at the Genesis Youth Center in Hillsboro, who may be homeless or come from families in need.
 We welcome donations of funds, or supplies such as granola bars, juice boxes, small non-refrigerated microwave-able meals, fruit cups, pudding cups, or individual sacks of nuts.
 The Genesis Youth Center also welcomes a bowl of apples, oranges or snack veggies to offer their young people.
 The center is open Mon., Wed., and Fridays.
 Call for their hours: 464-4145 or 731-4269.